OskarKent/mrkittywoos/README.md

 ## Why he has a website:
 He has a website because:
-- He can easily be a meme.
+- He should obviously have a website.
 - He should have more popularity.
-- I did not know what to code so I made this.
+- Because.

 ## There is also a mr kitty woos universe coming soon.
 It will have
-- Games
+- Planets
-- Tools
+- Secrets
-- ASCII art
+- Images of Mr Kitty Woos

 The domain name may also change to __mrkittywoos.com__ soon.